 I am a writer of novels, short stories, flash and micro fiction, and the occasional Haiku.

 I grew up in the Northeast, a Geordie at heart, and now live in Hampshire with my husband, a little further from the sea than I’d like.
-I am a mother of two adults and still wonder how they got to be so grown up so quickly.
+I am a mother of two grown up children and I’m enjoying the wonders of becoming a granny.

 My journey began with a Creative Writing module with the Open University, part of my BA (Hons) in English Language and Literature.
 I had no expectations of the course (other than to pass) but quickly found words and stories were part of me, I just didn’t realise I could write them down.